 a success was equal to this one, for it had no detractors,

 and because more than hundred performances couldn't diminish the

-pleasure that whole Paris had in hearing that beautiful Opera,
+pleasure that the whole Paris had in hearing that beautiful Opera,

-which is appealing at the same time to the soul, to the
+which pleases at the same time the soul, the heart, and the mind,